Ellerslie Eagles: 1910s - 30s

 The club was formed as the Ellerslie Wanderers at a meeting in April 1912 at the Ellerslie Hotel.
 However, with the outbreak of World War I in 1914 the club went into temporary recess for four years.

 The club was reestablished on 26 July 1919 as the Ellerslie United Rugby League Club.
 With its reestablishment, the club adopted the Red, Blue and White colours that it still currently uses.
 They didn't however field a team until August 28, 1920 in the fourth grade competition, which was nearing the end of the season at the time.
 They also fielded a third grade side in a friendly match with Kingsland Athletic on September 25.

 In 1925 they won their first ever grade trophy by taking out the B Division.
 They won it again in 1927 and earned the right to play in the promotion relegation match with Grafton.
 They defeated them 11-3 and qualified to play in the A Grade (Monteith Shield - the forerunner to the Fox Memorial) for 1928.
-In their first ever A grade match they upset Ponsonby 15-8 at Carlaw Park with tries by Davis, Allen, and Dance, and 3 conversions by Shand.
+In their first 1928 A grade match they upset Ponsonby 15-8 at Carlaw Park with tries by Davis, Allen, and Dance, and 3 conversions by Shand.
 They however finished in last place with a 3 win, 9 loss record.
 In 1929 they went win less but beat Point Chevalier 5-0 in the promotion-relegation match to remain in the top grade.
 In 1930 they finished second to last with a 4-18 record.
 In 1931, at request of the Auckland Rugby League, an amalgamation of the Ellerslie, Otahuhu and Mangere clubs took place, but all plans of this merger were abandoned before the year ended.
 Their short-lived merger with Otahuhu saw another last placed finish with a 1-1-10 record.
 The Auckland Rugby League decided at this point to reduce the number of first grade teams after concerns about the falling standard of play in recent seasons and Ellerslie were dropped from the top grade.
 They were not to regain a place in the Fox Memorial grade for several years.